AnicetNgrt/flore1/README.md

 ---
 ### <a name="virtualscene-put"></a>🧰 put [method](#virtualscene-methods)
 ##### - Description:
-Removes a Sprite instance of the Puts a Sprite instance in one of the Scene instance's layers.
+- Removes a Sprite instance from the Scene instance if it was already in.
+- Puts a Sprite instance in one of the Scene instance's layers.

 In order to see it in action, you must [show](#scene-show) the Scene instance again.
 ##### - Prototype:
 ```python
 def put(sefl, sprite, crd_x, crd_y, layer)